Ryan-Abramowitz/maehrlabContributions/README.md

 ### Contact

-For more information on my work or to discuss potential collaborations, please contact me at ryan [dot] abramowitz [at] umassmed [dot] edu.
+For more information on my work or to discuss potential collaborations, please contact me at ryan.abramowitz@umassmed.edu.

 Thank you for exploring my contributions to Maehrlab.
 Together, we're pushing the boundaries of scientific discovery and innovation.